The screenplays at Headwaters Wordsmithing are meant to provide faith-based family entertainment.

 (You can read the first 23 pages of Life, Leaving, and the Mother Road in a PDF file here.)

 AWARDS: Finalist at the Gideon Film Festival 2013, Top 4/Honorable Mention in the Tennessee Screenwriting Association's "Make This Film" 2014

 POSTER LINE: "The story of a girl, an asteroid, and a very strange car."

 LOG LINE: "It's Max Headroom meets Balaam's donkey when God shows His love to a teenager using an asteroid, a broken computer tablet, and a beat-up old car."

 (You can read the first 22 pages of Dents in a PDF file here.)

 THE RINGS OF TALMOORIN

-HOW IT HAPPENED: A friend from the 2012 Gideon Film Festival liked this webpage and told a friend.
+HOW IT HAPPENED: A friend liked this webpage and told a friend.
 Her friend liked "Life, Leaving, & the Mother Road".
-He emailed me and asked if I had ever done a "Short Film", offering very helpful suggestions.
+He emailed me and asked if I had ever done a "Short", offering very helpful suggestions.
 So here is my "Short".
+It's based on a true story of what Vince, Ray's little brother, actually did in a Little League game.
+I witnessed the whole thing while drinking an orange Nehi.
 I hope you enjoy it.